medialab/minet/docs/cli.md

   --max-redirects MAX_REDIRECTS                   Maximum number of redirections to follow before breaking.
 Defaults to 20.
   --follow-meta-refresh                           Whether to follow meta refresh tags.
 Requires to buffer a bit of the response body, so it will slow things down.
   --follow-js-relocation                          Whether to follow typical JavaScript window relocation.
 Requires to buffer a bit of the response body, so it will slow things down.
+  --infer-redirection                             Whether to try to heuristically infer redirections from the urls themselves, without requiring a HTTP call.

 examples: